Fly-tipping is a crime.

 - seizure of any vehicle involved with fly tipping

-- keep your waste safe and secure on your property
+- to keep your waste safe and secure on your property

-- recycle or dispose of your household waste, through the free services we provide for example wheelie bins, recycling sites, bulky collection scheme
+- always recycle or dispose of your household waste, through the free services we provide

-- don’t place bagged waste by any wheelie bin, on the highway or public land
+- don’t place bagged waste by any wheeled bin, on the highway or elsewhere on public land

-- always recycle or dispose of your waste within your household bin
+- always recycle or dispose of your household waste within your wheeled bin

 - only pay and give your waste to people once you have checked them out with the Environment Agency and don’t just use someone advertising on social media or who cold calls you